What Do Blue Jays Eat? Best Feeders & Food for Canadian Yards

 - Coil or wire feeders provide the best grip

-Blue Jays typically grab a peanut and fly off to eat elsewhere rather than staying at the feeder.
+Blue Jays usually grab a peanut and fly off to eat it elsewhere rather than staying at the feeder.

 Suet for Blue Jays in winter